© 2024 Connecticut Public

 "I hate to give a comment and run," he said, "but unfortunately, I have got to get back to work."

-State Attorney General Andrea Campbell's office is prosecuting the case, the office said, because it has jurisdiction for incidents on casino property.
+Massachusetts Attorney General Andrea Campbell's office prosecuted the case, the AG's office said, because it has jurisdiction for incidents on casino property.
+A spokesperson did not respond to an email looking to confirm details of Cocchi's plea.

 The Hampden County sheriff runs the Hampden County Correctional Center and the Western Massachusetts Regional Women's Correctional Center, among other law enforcement facilities and services.
 Cocchi has worked for the sheriff's office since 1993, and became sheriff in 2017.